BooDoo/fee/Readme.md

 Supplying the `--bare` fag will tell eliza not to add any subdirectories under `<cmpt>`, only a controller file.

+### server

+`eliza server`

+Starts the eliza (express) server.
+The one caveat here is that it expects two environment variables to be set: `APP_ROOT` and `PORT`. eliza needs `APP_ROOT` to know where to look for files, etc. If `PORT` isn't in the environment, it'll default to 3000.

+The Makefile that is generated has a `dev` command which will run the `eliza` server command through the env.sh file.
+That file is where the environment variables should be defined.

 ## License